opencobra/cobratoolbox/README.md

 # Cobratoolbox Website Documentation

-This website is built and hosted using GitHub pages, please read the documentation for more information: https://docs.github.com/en/pages
+This website is hosted on the GitHub servers using gh-pages.
+Here at the gh-pages branch is the source code of the website.
+If changes are made here, changes are made to the website.
+If you are interested to learn more about how gh-pages works check out the documentation for more information: https://docs.github.com/en/pages

 ## Continuous Integration of Tutorials: